How to Overcome Your Fear of Traveling, However It Manifests

 3. Research the Fear

 Another way to overcome the fear is to educate yourself.
 It’s easy to jump to conclusions; it’s hard to do research.
 Instead of letting the fears spiral out of control, stay calm, do some research, and see if your fears are real or not.
-Find out what it costs to do a year long trip.
-Find other people who have done what you want to do and contact them and ask questions.
-I get questions all the time about long term travel here at my blog.
+Find out what it costs to do a year-long trip.
+Find other people who have done what you want to do, contact them, and ask questions.
+I get questions all the time about long-term travel here on my blog.

 4. Push Through Your Fear